AndrewBarrett182/DevOps-Fundamental-Project/README.md

 https://lucid.app/lucidchart/97257df1-efd7-4b00-a8ff-8f5ebd8498f4/view?page=0_0#

 The ERD contains two tables: User and Items.
 As seen in the ERD, there is a one-to-many relationship between these two tables.
-This is because 1 user can own many items, but 1 item can only belong to 1 owner.
+This is because 1 user can own many items, but 1 item can only belong to 1 user.

+## Project Tracking